thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 That’s more like it!

-Functions that take only one input may seem limiting.
+Making functions that take only one input may seem limiting.
 You can add as many variables as you like and refer to them as many times as you like.
 Simply include each name in the vector of inputs.

 <pre><code class="language-klipse">
 (def weird-fn